prometheus/prometheus/docs/querying/functions.md

 If `src_label` and `dst_label` are the same, the label's value will be altered based on the regex.
 If they are different, a new `dst_label` will be added.

-This example will add a new label "container_name" having the same values as "container" as (.+) selects everything:
+This example will add a new label "container_name" having the same values as "container" (if "container is not empty):

 ```
 label_replace(kube_pod_container_resource_requests_cpu_cores, "container_name", "$1", "container", "(.+)" )